 - Applied Research, on the other hand, is conducted to find out solutions for any problem in the present.
 Most of the research are applied research in any field.
 The findings of the pure research provide new insight and techniques to conduct applied research.
 In the journey of knowledge, pure research is the first step and applied research is the second step.
 The products and other inventions that are made with the applied research can then be applied to the society at the stage of development.

 - Action Research is done to solve an immediate problem or other specific problems and to find out the best strategy to deal with these problems in the future.

 - Descriptive Research as the name suggests describes any situation, phenomenon or situation.
 Descriptive research is simpler than other forms of research.
 It may describe the conditions of black Americans, academic structure of a university in any place, the living conditions of war-affected people or the needs of special people.

-- Exploratory Research is undertaken to find out feasibility of any research study.
+- Exploratory Research is undertaken to find out the feasibility of any research study.
 In many studies, researchers undertake small studies before they start the actual study.
 This small study is also called as the pilot study.
 Pilot study or exploratory study suggests whether it will be feasible to undertake the actual study.

 - Explanatory Research explains why or how there is a relationship between two or more than two aspects.
-For example if in one of correlational study a researcher has concluded that consumption of junk food causes cancer and heart diseases, in exploratory research the researcher will study why junk food causes cancer and how it causes cancer.
+For example, if in one of correlational study a researcher has concluded that consumption of junk food causes cancer and heart diseases, in exploratory research the researcher will study why junk food causes cancer and how it causes cancer.
 The researcher will focus on the main elements in junk food that causes such diseases or any other possible reasons.

-- Correlational Research determines correlation between two or more than two situations, phenomenons, people or aspects.
+- Correlational Research determines correlation between two or more than two situations, phenomenon, people or aspects.
 Many studies are correlational.
 For example studying the relationship between drug intake and cancer, divorce and children grooming, early marriages and childbearing are all correlational researches.

 3. Types of Information Required from Research